 The Cohort 1 Applicants include:

-Bridg: one of the Middle East’s first FinTech startups and is building a software-based payment solution that allows smartphones to process face-to-face transactions without the need to be connected to
+- Bridg: one of the Middle East’s first FinTech startups and is building a software-based payment solution that allows smartphones to process face-to-face transactions without the need to be connected to the internet.

 The DFSA added that the Cohort 2 applications will open in September to coincide with the second edition of the DIFC’s FinTech [email protected] accelerator program.